“She Wouldn’t Take Off Her Boots”

 2. The full-length film “She Wouldn’t Take Off Her Boots.”

-4. Placemaking initiates on-site at the memorial.
+4. Events on-site at the memorial.

 The Story of the Monument